google-code-export/peek-poker/release/PeekPoker/Important Files/ReadMe.txt

 Cleaned up the realtimememory class for somethings we don't need Transfered some of the functions in the MainForm.cs to the Function class Added random future stuff to the UI

+- Changes - 17/04/12
+Added support for "h" in peeklength box, now supports 0x or h to indicate hex.
+Changed calculator to automatically calculate when text is entered, added checks.
+Added context menu to Listview to enable copying addresses.
+[Incomplete, uncoded]